 Sharing the expertise of a world-class university with our partners in Botswana to build capacity and excellence in clinical care, education, and research.

-Our doctors and other health care personnel provide inpatient care on the medical wards at Princess Marina and Nyangabgwe Hospitals, outpatient care in the HIV clinics, and outreach inpatient and outpatient care at the surrounding district hospitals and local government clinics.
+Our doctors and other health care personnel provide inpatient care on the medical wards at Princess Marina and Nyangabgwe Hospitals, outpatient care in the HIV clinics, and outreach inpatient and outpatient care at the surrounding district hospitals and local government clinics (see map below).
 In addition, Penn physicians and nurses run a referral clinic for complicated HIV/TB co-infected patients.

 Map of locations served by BUP clinicians.